Growing Osmanthus heterophyllus (False Holly): A Comprehensive Guide

 Seasonal Interest: Year-Round Foliage, Late Summer / Autumn Flowers

-When To Prune: Mid / Late Spring (see pruning details below)
+When To Prune: Late winter/spring (see pruning details below)

 Size: Varies 3-6 metres (10-20 ft) tall

-Plant Hardiness Zones: 7, 8, 9 (planted in zone 6 will need some winter protection)
+Plant Hardiness Zones: 7, 8, 9 (planted in zone 6 will need winter protection)

 Where To Plant And How To Grow False Holly

 False hollies are low maintenance, adaptable and easy to grow in most conditions, such as urban pollution and coastal areas.
 It thrives in fertile, well-drained soil in sunny to partially sunny locations.
-A sunny east-facing or sunny west-facing location that receives a little shade either morning or afternoon is perfect.
+A sunny east-facing or sunny west-facing location that receives a little shade in the afternoon is perfect.
+Afternoon shade prevents leaf scorch in the heat of summer.
 If planted in full shade, the false holly will grow but foliage colour contrast will be reduced.

 False holly is an acid-loving plant but can tolerate most soil types.
-Though it will not flourish being in constantly wet soil year round.
+Amend alkaline soils with organic matter.
+It thrives in well-draining, loamy soil and will not flourish being in constantly wet soil year round.

-For colder regions (zones 6 or 7), the false holly is best planted in a protected area away from cold winter winds.
+For colder regions (zones 6 or 7), the false holly is best planted in a protected, sheltered location away from cold winter winds.
 Planted next to the house and under an overhang will provide some insulation and protect the shoots from damage caused by severe winter weather.

 False holly does not have an aggressive root system as the true holly shrub.
 It can be planted next to a window so the fragrant scent from the flowers can be enjoyed indoors too.